Brow Lift

 How a brow lift will affect brow position

-Brow Lift Techniques
+Forehead Lift Techniques

-Coronal Brow Lift
+Coronal Forehead Lift

-The Coronal Brow Lift is the original brow lift technique and still remains the gold standard of brow lifts.
+The Coronal Brow Lift is the original brow lift technique and still remains the gold standard of forehead lifts.
 The technique involves an incision from ear to ear, lifting the forehead and removing excess skin from the scalp.

-Coronal Brow Lift
+Coronal Forehead Lift

 Location of incisions in a Coronal Brow Lift

-Coronal Brow Lift Scars
+Coronal Forehead Lift Scars

 Scars are hidden inside the hairline.

-Endoscopic Brow Lift
+Endoscopic Forehead Lift

-Endoscopic Brow Lift
+Endoscopic Brow Lift Planning

 Endoscopic Brow Lift Scar Location